Whois Lookup Tool

 • How do I keep my Whois information updated?

 Keeping your registrant information up-to-date is crucial for a number of reasons - verification for a domain transfer, name ownership disputes, or keeping up with important system information.
-It's not uncommon to change an email, business address, and even our phone number, but we shouldn't forget what services and accounts those details are tied to.
-It's always safe to occasionally double-check if your owner information is properly updated, and you can do so from your domain management panel with your registrar.
+It's not uncommon to change an email, business address, and even your phone number, but we shouldn't forget what services and accounts those details are tied to.
+It's always safe to occasionally double-check if your owner information is properly updated from the domain management panel with your registrar.

 • Why do I see hidden information in the Whois domain lookup?